 The College of Science Travel Grant Program for Doctoral Students provides deserving graduate students with matching travel funds of up to $350 from the College to present a poster or oral paper at a national conference or up to $500 to present a poster or oral paper at an international conference in their academic discipline.
 The student’s research advisor, the department, or the Graduate Student Government is expected to provide matching funds equal to the amount requested.

 Travel Grant Application Procedure

-Applications may be submitted at any time of the year, but at least one-month prior to the conference presentation.
+Applications may be submitted at any time at least one-month prior to the conference presentation.
 Every effort will be made to respond to applications within two weeks of submission.

-Preference will be given to doctoral students with strong academic records whose research advisor’s letters confirm they have made significant research contributions in their respective academic disciplines and for whom this would be their first external national meeting presentation.
+Preference will be given to doctoral students with strong academic records whose research advisor’s letter confirms they have made significant research contributions in their respective academic disciplines and for whom this would be their first external national/international conference.

-Students who have received prior support are eligible to reapply once.
-However, preference will be given to those doctoral students who have not yet had an opportunity to present externally.
+Students who have received prior support are eligible, but preference will be given to doctoral students who have not yet had an opportunity to present externally.
 When requesting travel grant funds, students are required provide a complete list of funding already applied for and/or obtained for the travel.